-Take a wander to St Andrews harbour where pretty pastel houses look out on the deep blue North Sea, and little fishing boats float on the harbour.
+Take a wander to St Andrews harbor where pretty pastel houses look out on the deep blue North Sea, and little fishing boats float on the harbor.
 We met up with identical twins Guy and Jamie from Blown Away.
-A few hours worth of SUP (stand up paddle boarding) filled with screams and laughter and frantic paddling when the wind took us in the direction of out to sea, was just what was needed.
+A few hours worth of SUP (stand up paddleboarding) filled with screams and laughter and frantic paddling when the wind took us in the direction of out to sea, was just what was needed.

 Other Things to do in Fife

 One rainy and windy day we took a trip to Fife Airport to meet the owner’s of Supercar Driving Experience, Louise and Mike.
 Half an hour later after a briefing, I was sitting in a Lamborghini on a wet track after a famous Scottish downpour, taking a few laps around the airfield.
 Thankfully, we all survived – not the type of thing I’d do everyday but wow – awesome – taking Rik next year!
 With my new and temporary need for speed, I had a passenger lap in a sexy looking Lotus (which I got stuck in) with a professional driver.
 I was a paler shade of white by the end of it but managed the 2 laps with him….

 Liked: Affordable driving experiences, instructors with a sense of humor and knocking over a cone!